Straight Talk SC: Can't Win for Losing

 To read about these events, click here.
 Furman Edge

-All sessions moderated by Mark Quinn, director of member and public relations, The Electric Cooperatives of South Carolina, and former host of SCETV’s Big Picture (bio).
+All sessions were moderated by Mark Quinn, director of member and public relations, The Electric Cooperatives of South Carolina, and former host of SCETV’s Big Picture (bio).

 July 22: Who in South Carolina Gets to Live the American Dream?